Living in Oman?

 Last but not least, if you require prescription meds, check with the Ministry of Health if you are allowed to import them, and get an official certificate from your doctor.
 Oman has very strict anti-narcotic laws, which include some medications commonly prescribed in other countries (e.g. anti-depressants or painkillers).

 The Public Healthcare System

 All Omani citizens have free access to universal healthcare.
-Much of the staff is foreign-born or received training abroad, but with more young Omanis completing college, this is beginning to change.
+Much of the staff is foreign-born or has received training abroad, but with more young Omanis completing college, this is beginning to change.
 In larger cities, especially Muscat, the quality of medical care is high, but you shouldn’t expect the same standards in rural areas.

 Private Health Insurance for Expatriates

 If you are looking for a doctor in Oman, try asking your embassy if they know a practitioner who speaks your mother tongue.
-There are various foreign-born doctors working in Oman, as well as Omani doctors who acquired their medical training abroad.
+There are various foreign-born doctors working in Oman, as well as Omani doctors who have acquired their medical training abroad.
 Chances are good that you will at least find someone fluent in English.

 Omani Hospitals and Emergency Numbers

 Over four-fifths of hospitals are owned and operated by the government.
 In Muscat, several public clinics also treat foreign-born patients, offering all sorts of medical services and non-urgent care:

 As far as private clinics are concerned, Muscat Private Hospital seems to be popular in the expat community.
 There are also various optical centers and clinics for dental care in the capital, for example the Medident Dental Clinic (which now offers other primary care too).